rust-lang/rfcs/text/0000-async-stream.md

 is added to the standard library (and redirected to from `futures-core`).

-This can be done as a non-breaking change, but would require everyone to upgrade rustc.
+This can be done as a non-breaking change, but would require everyone to upgrade `futures`.
 We will want to create a transition plan on what this means for users and pick the timing carefully.

 ### Usage